-As the dreary winter days give way to warmer weather and plenty of sunshine, it might seem like spring is the perfect time to list your home.
-However, waiting for too long to list your home can actually be harmful when it comes to selling real estate.
-If you are eyeing a new home or just want to get the most money for your home when you go to sell it, the faster you act the more likely it is that you will enjoy a successful sale.
+These dreary winter days will eventually give way to warmer spring weather and plenty of sunshine.
+It might seem like spring is the perfect time to list your home.
+However, waiting too long to list your home can actually be harmful when it comes to selling real estate.
+If you are eyeing a new home or just want to get the most money for your home when you go to sell it, the faster you act, the more likely it is that you will enjoy a successful sale.
 Go ahead and fix up any lingering repairs, spruce up around the house, and get ready to put your home on the market as soon as possible.

 If you wait for warmer weather, you will be in for quite a surprise when you try to list your home.
 Colder winter months generally mean less competition for people who want to sell their homes.
 As Zillow suggests, many homeowners who are motivated to sell, and prospective buyers who are in the market for a home, slow down during the winter, even as early as Thanksgiving.
 This leaves the door conveniently open for homeowners who want their house to stand out on the market.